Does Alumawood or Aluminum Patio Covers Rust?

 In conclusion:

-Unlike rust, mold accumulation on top of your patio cover is generally non-corrosive.
+Unlike rust, mold accumulation on your patio cover is generally non-corrosive.
 Addressing this issue could involve occasionally painting the bolts and washers as part of your regular cl.

-After short consideration, the black area shown above is mold.
-This will occur when the cover is not cleaned or maintained over time.
+After brief consideration, the black area shown above is mold.
+Mold will occur when the cover is not cleaned or maintained regularly.

 The customer did clean the structure after I asked him to.